wakululuu/tp/docs/UserGuide.md

 work as intended - leave taken on Sunday morning to Monday morning.
 * Shifts will be created for all day and time combinations within the specified range that does not have a shift already present within the McScheduler.
 These shifts will have no role requirements.
-* An error message will be shown in the following situations:
-  * The worker has an assigned role in any one of the shifts within the day/time range.
+* While the command will still go through, a warning message will be shown when the worker has an assigned role in any one of the shifts within the day/time range.

 Examples:
 * `mass-take-leave w/2 d/MON t/PM d/THU t/PM` Assigns the 2nd worker to take leave from MON PM shift to THU PM shift (inclusive).